alckasoc/Team-Chiken-wi22/resources.md

 # 5. Ending Note 👋

 Alright, I've spent like 2 hours on this document.
 Hopefully you found it helpful!
 Do keep in mind everything I provided above (roadmap, resources, advice) is not comprehensive.
-They are all simply subsets of a larger picture.
+They are all simply subsets of larger pictures.
 But for a project like this, I think they are enough for a good starting point.
 Thanks for reading this and I'm looking forward to working with you guys on this project!